halorium/http-spec/README.md

 If you have code that executes behind an HTTP API, then it is ideal to test that code via HTTP -- anything else is missing the point!

-Stated another way: APIs are contracts executed via HTTP. http-spec allows API contracts to be written in and verified by HTTP.
+contextd another way: APIs are contracts executed via HTTP. http-spec allows API contracts to be written in and verified by HTTP.

 While low-level tests may still be required for edge cases such as networking